corda/corda-docs-portal/README.md

 to self-host the site with live reload.

-The `deploy` target is covered in the CI section below.
+The `publish` target is covered in the CI section below.

 #### Windows